Sakata Somaro

 Somaro (相馬樓) is a beautifully preserved Edo-period geisha house in the port city of Sakata, converted into a cultural museum and traditional entertainment venue.
-Built in 1813, the wooden two-story structure served as a high-class entertainment house for wealthy merchants involved in the kitamae-bune shipping trade that brought prosperity to Sakata.
 The building features elegant tatami rooms with painted sliding doors (fusuma), ornate transoms (ranma), and a traditional stage for performances.
 Today, Somaro offers daily maiko (apprentice geisha) dance performances accompanied by shamisen music, demonstrating classical dances from the Edo and Meiji periods.
 The ground floor houses a museum displaying historic geisha implements — elaborate kimono, hair ornaments (kanzashi), shamisen instruments, and photographs from Sakata's entertainment district heyday.
 The second floor serves kaiseki-style lunch with performance viewing (reservations required).

 Opening Hours